Wehzie/frok/_posts/2023-08-24-paper-circle.md

     - Propose related papers.
     - Make connections to other areas of research.

-Presenter and attendees may take inspiration from this guide to journal clubbing.
+Presenter and attendees may take inspiration from this [guide](https://bitesizebio.com/13633/journal-club-guide/) to journal clubbing.
+The [results](https://civs1.civs.us/cgi-bin/results.pl?id=E_a24b4a27a384927c) of our voting are visible on condorcet voting.

 ## Who?